neerajsingh0101/vim/doc/tips.md

 "3p will restore the third deleted line .
 Note that it only works with delete line. will not work with deleted word or fragment of word.
 Each deleted line is put into a register.
 In this case you are instructing vim to insert line from 3rd register.

-g shift j => join two lines without any space in between
+g shift j => join tnes without any space in between

 Add <%= %> arround certain text.
 Write text first.
 Then select the text using v.
 Then hit s = . http://stackoverflow.com/questions/4275209/how-to-insert-erb-tags-with-vim